CommaSword/Daedalus/README.md

 by simulating the spaceship's need for [Maintenance, Repair and Operations](https://en.wikipedia.org/wiki/Maintenance,_repair_and_operations) during the game.

 ### how to build
-We use [yarn](https://yarnpkg.com/en/) to manage this project's lifecycle.
-Install yarn by running `npm i -g yarn` and then follow the instructions in the [developer documentation](./resources/entries/daedalus-developer.md) in addition, Copy the files in this project's `lua` directory into empty epsilon's `Contents/Resources/scripts` directory
+Follow the instructions in the [developer documentation](./resources/entries/daedalus-developer.md) in addition, Copy the files in this project's `lua` directory into empty epsilon's `Contents/Resources/scripts` directory

 ### how to run